Frauds, Myths, and Mysteries: Chapter 9, Atlantis 2.0: Comets, and Glaciers, and Floods, Oh My

-Chapter 9, Prehistoric E.T.: The Fantasy of Ancient Astronauts
+Chapter 10, Prehistoric E.T.: The Fantasy of Ancient Astronauts

 It's been suggested that aliens from outer space visited the earth several thousand years ago and taught or helped humans to construct some of the great monuments of antiquity such as the Egyptian pyramids.
 Aliens also supposedly taught humans about agriculture, ceramics, metallurgy, writing and everything else that is of importance to a civilization.
 The main argument seems to be that humans were too dumb to have figured this stuff out on their own.
-Feder discusses Erich von Däniken, who produced a long series of books, beginning in 1970 with "Chariots of the Gods?".
+Feder discusses Erich von Däniken, who produced a long series of books, beginning in 1970 with Chariots of the Gods?.
 Von Däniken's "evidence" includes his interpretation of some ancient rock art (petroglyphs) as depicting aliens, astronauts, and space ships.
 Feder points out that there are quite reasonable interpretations that don't involve aliens.
 Von Däniken also makes the claim that the aliens had sex with human females who then produced intelligent offspring with alien genes.
-Then there was the long running TV series "Ancient Aliens" with Giorgio Tsoukalos.
+Then there was the long running TV series Ancient Aliens with Giorgio Tsoukalos.
 Again, a lot of claims are made, with no real evidence to back them up.

+Feder notes that multiple supporters of the existence of UFOs and UAPs (Unidentified Anomalous Phenomena) see these in Middle Age and Renaissance paintings.
+They see flying saucers traversing the sky with people in them.
+In fact this illustrates a well known tradition of Apollo (the sun) and Diana, (the moon), flying across the sky.

-Chapter 10 The Mystery of Ancient Civilizations: How Did People Get So Smart?
+Chapter 11, OK, So How Did People Get So Smart?

 There have been massive construction projects developed by ancient societies, some taking decades to complete with a dedicated workforce of thousands.
 Dating to about 11,600 years ago, the massive stone pillars at Göbekli Tepe in southeastern Turkey, with intricate carvings of animals, is one of the first to provide evidence of monumental architecture.
-Feder stresses that it's a testament to human intelligence and ingenuity, not evidence of help from some advanced civilization.
+Feder stresses that it is a testament to human intelligence and ingenuity, not evidence of help from some advanced civilization.
 Feder also discusses the massive stone statues called the Moai on Easter Island, and the Mesoamerican and Egyptian pyramids.
 He discusses the evidence that these cultures developed their building skills over hundreds of years and that, in many cases, modern day archaeologists have been able to demonstrate how these building tasks could be accomplished without modern equipment.

+This edition also discusses the so-called Altar Stone weighing about 6,000 kg and near the middle of Stonehenge.
+The stone has never been considered an altar but is unusual in two ways.
+Unlike the other stones it is lying down and is thought to have always been recumbent.
+Also, it is made up of a material unlike the other stones.
+It is thought to have come from Scotland, over 750km from Stonehenge.